gitlabhq/gitlabhq/doc/development/ee_features.md

 To reduce conflicts, EE code should be separated in to the `EE` module as much as possible.

+### Classes vs. Module Mixins

+If the feature being developed is not present in any form in CE, separation is easy - build the class entirely in the `EE` namespace.

+For features that build on existing CE features, write a module in the `EE` namespace and `prepend` it in the CE class.
+This makes conflicts less likely to happen during CE to EE merges because only one line is added to the CE class - the `prepend` line.

 ### Adding EE-only files

 Place EE-only controllers, finders, helpers, mailers, models, policies,